By Kamille Seward-Hedgeman

 We believe at Flamboyan that those closest to a challenge hold the key to solving it, which is why it’s crucial to listen to our communities in an ongoing way.
 As the nation considers how best to bring back students, with learning loss often at the center of these conversations, it is critical to keep students’ inequitable learning experiences and trauma at the forefront of our decision-making.
 In DC, we’ve heard from educators that the digital divide and mental health are significant challenges.
 Nationwide, how will we continue to listen and share power with educators, students, and families as we heal and collectively build a better future for our students?

-Kamille Seward-Hedgeman is Senior Director of School and Community Partnerships at Flamboyan Foundation.
+Kamille Seward-Hedgeman is the former Senior Director of School and Community Partnerships at Flamboyan Foundation.